snakster/cpp.react/README.md

 As an alternative to raw callbacks, it offers the following benefits:
 * Less boilerplate code;
 * consistent updating without redundant calculations or glitches;
-* implicit parallelization.
+* implicit parallelism.

 #### Compiling

 So far, the build has only been tested in Visual Studio 2013 as it's the development environment I'm using.
 The Intel C++ Compiler 14.0 with Visual Studio 2012/13 is theoretically supported as well, but last I checked, it did not compile anymore due to [some bugs]() with C++11 support.

-You are encouraged to try compiling it with other C++11 compilers and tell me why it doesn't work :)
+You are welcome to try compiling it with other C++11 compilers/on other platforms and report any issues you encounter.

+#### Status

+This library is still under development and should not be considered release quality yet.
+That being said, I've been working on it for about 6 months and it's in a usable state.

 ###### Dependencies
 * [Intel TBB 4.2](https://www.threadingbuildingblocks.org/) (required)